 The woman could also use the past modal verb form of “may” and it would have the same meaning i.e. a speculation about what happened to John.

 - I don’t know, he may have missed the train.

-Use MIGHT to talk about something in the past which didn’t happen
+Use the past modal form of MIGHT to talk about something in the past which didn’t happen

 The modal perfect continuous

 For speculations about a continuous action in the past, we can use the modal perfect continuous tense: